miguelfbml/TCPFormer/README.md

 python train_3dhp.py --eval-only  --checkpoint checkpoint_mpi --checkpoint-file TCPFormer_mpi_81.pth.tr --config configs/mpi/TCPFormer_mpi_81.yaml
 ```

+## ✏️ Citation

+If you find our work useful in your research, please consider citing:

+    @article{liu2025tcpformer,
+        title={TCPFormer: Learning Temporal Correlation with Implicit Pose Proxy for 3D Human Pose Estimation},
+        author={Liu, Jiajie and Liu, Mengyuan and Liu, Hong and Li, Wenhao},
+        journal={arXiv preprint arXiv:2501.01770},
+        year={2025}
+    }

 ## 👍 Acknowledgement

 Our code is extended from the following repositories.
 We thank the authors for releasing the codes.